handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_names.md

 })();
 ```

-> getnameinfo returns JSON structured like this: (info is empty if name has not yet been auctioned).
+> getnameinfo returns JSON structured like this: ("info" is empty if name has not yet been auctioned).

 ```json
 {